cizmazia/kdbx-cli/README.md

 - `a LABEL`  clip attribute by label
 - `ad LABEL`  display attribute by label
 - `ac LABEL` pipe attribute by label
+- `as LABEL` partially display attribute by label
 - `ssh [TIME]`  ssh-add private key (from password)
 - `sshknown`  add to known_hosts (from URL)
 - `otp` clip TOTP